 A title closer prepares documents for closings; reviews liens, judgments and other title commitments on properties to ensure they're cleared prior to closing; and makes certain that all title closing documents are legally compliant.
 They also communicate with lenders and realtors, obtain insurance certificates and provide necessary disclosures about property titles.

-- Consider becoming a notary public.
-Some employers seek title closers who are notaries public.
+The designation of notary public can broaden employment opportunities for title closers as some employers will seek out title closers who have received this certification.
 A notary public is authorized to act as an official witness to legal transactions.
 Requirements to become a notary public are established by each state and might include paying a fee, completing a training program and passing an exam.
 Continuing education is usually required to maintain the credential.